Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/unit-projects/unit-two-project-requirements.md

 ## Suggested Ways to Get Started

-- Because your app's functionality revolves around the logged in user, **implement authentication and basic navigation first!**
 - **Discuss your app idea with an instructor to get their feedback before you dive too deep into user stories and wireframes.**
 - **Remember to keep things small and focus on the MVP** – feature creep can doom a project!